 The following table sets forth the costs and expenses, other than underwriting discounts and commissions, payable by us in connection with the offer and sale of ordinary shares in this offering.
-All amounts listed below are estimates except the SEC registration fee, Nasdaq listing fee and the Financial Industry Regulatory Authority, Inc., or FINRA, filing fee.
+The underwriting discounts and commissions to be paid to the underwriters represent of the total amount of the offering.
+All amounts listed below are estimates except the SEC registration fee, NASDAQ listing fee and the Financial Industry Regulatory Authority, Inc., or FINRA, filing fee.

 Itemized expense Amount

-SEC registration fee \$ 9,996
+SEC registration fee \$

-FINRA filing fee 13,438
+FINRA filing fee

-Nasdaq Global Market listing fee 25,000
+NASDAQ Global Market listing fee

-Printing and engraving expenses 150,000
+Printing and engraving expenses

-Legal fees and expenses 1,250,000
+Legal fees and expenses

-Transfer agent and registrar fees 10,000
+Transfer agent and registrar fees

-Accounting fees and expenses 300,000
+Accounting fees and expenses

-Miscellaneous 41,566
+Miscellaneous

-Total \$1,800,000
+Total \$